 Executing a deed of amendment or variation is often the best option, particularly where there is no consideration involved in the variation (beyond the consideration already provided for under the original contract).
-Sometimes variations may be done by a 'side letter'.
+Sometimes variations may be done by separate written agreement.